J. Steve Mostyn: HB 1774 and hail lawsuit recruitment

 HB 1774 is a Texas state bill signed into law "aimed at ending weather-related lawsuit abuse" that took effect on September 1, 2017.
 Immediately before HB 1774 took effect, Mostyn used social media and the news to encourage homeowners to file claims for Hurricane Harvey before September 1.

 In a March 2017 hearing about HB 1774 before the Texas House Insurance Committee, one of Mostyn's lawyers testified to legislators that "nobody, even her law firm, likes storm-chasing attorneys."
-Only weeks prior, however, Mostyn's firm set up a booth with the Abagados Manuel Solis immigration law firm at a San Antonio flea market "hustling for clients" for hail lawsuits.
+Only weeks prior, however, Mostyn's firm set up a booth with the Abogados Manuel Solis immigration law firm at a San Antonio flea market "hustling for clients" for hail lawsuits.
 The SE Texas Record obtained photos of the booth with fliers that read, "WARNING: Affected by Hail?
 If you filed a claim and it was not enough, if you never made a claim … Do not settle for it!
 We could possibly help you!
 Trust the one who knows how to win!"